Hamilton Khaki Field Mechanical 38mm H69439931 · โ˜… 4.6 Top Pick Check price on Amazon →

 The H-50 has 80 hours of reserve (vs 41 for 4R36), runs at the same 21,600 bph, and is hand-wound only.
 Accuracy spec is similar.
 The H-50 feels more refined in winding action and crown threading.

 Generally yes through authorized dealers.
 Hamilton runs sales at 10 to 15 percent off through Q2 2026.
-Watch grey-market sellers price it at $475 to $510.
+Watch grey-market sellers price it at this price for the price.